-From tools and technology to generational change and the remote worker revolution, there’s a lot to learn.
-We’re offering a brief overview below, and will dive deeper on each issue in the coming weeks.
+From tools and technology to generational change and the remote worker revolution, there’s a lot to watch out for in 2016.

 This year, penalties will go into full affect for those not compliant with Affordable Care Act regulations: individuals without health insurance will be fined $695 (up from just $95 in 2014).
 Furthermore, 95% of companies with 100+ employees will need to insured, while companies with 50 to 99 employees must insure all fulltime employees.